jenkinsci/marathon-plugin/README.md

 Please file an issue in [the Jenkins issue tracker](https://issues.jenkins-ci.org/issues/?jql=project%20%3D%20JENKINS%20AND%20component%20%3D%20marathon-plugin), using the "marathon-plugin" component.

+## Releasing

+For information on releasing new versions of the plugin, see [the jenkins plugin-hosting guide](https://wiki.jenkins-ci.org/display/JENKINS/Hosting+Plugins).

 ## Contributing

 Please submit changes via a GitHub pull request.